 Good attendance is 96% or above.
 This has a positive impact on a child’s opportunities for progress and attainment.
 Between 91% and 95% attendance will be closely monitored.
 90% or below is classed as ‘persistent absence’ and school attendance meetings will be convened to address this.

 Schools may agree holiday absence in exceptional circumstances with consideration being given to pupil’s attendance, attainment and public examinations.
 Absences may only be authorised at the discretion of the Head Teacher.

 Applications must be made well in advance and not left to the last minute assuming permission will be given.

 Circumstances which are notified to the school or Local Authority after a decision has been made by the head teacher will not be considered.
 Therefore, please be certain to provide details of the exceptional circumstances relating to your application below and attach any supporting evidence.

 If approval is not granted and the absence still taken it will be regarded as unauthorised.

 Taking your children out of school in the middle of the day for appointments is disruptive to your child, the class and the teacher.
 We understand at times children will need to attend emergency appointments and sometimes it is not possible to choose a time, such as attending hospital or for exams.

 However, we ask that routine appointments are arranged outside of the school day.

+Copies of appointment letters from hospitals or exam bodies should be send with the request for absence.
 If you child is sick then we follow Public Health England guidelines regarding the period that a child needs to be kept from school.
 Please follow the guidance below.

 Please follow the below link to view all of our policies, including our Attendance Policy: